 Here are a few FAQ

-The water will overflow inside your home and cause damage.
+The water will overflow inside your home and cause can cause a number of problems.

 No, you can easily unclog the drain line yourself.
 If you have trouble though you can hire a professional.